Out of the Shelter

-Out of the Shelter (1970) is a novel by British author David Lodge.
+Out of the Shelter is a 1970 novel by British author David Lodge.
+It was longlisted for the Booker Prize.

 Plot

-Timothy Young, at five, enjoys having to go to his neighbor's shelter during the Blitz, partly because he gets to sleep with his friend Jill.
+Timothy Young, at five, enjoys having to go to his neighbour's shelter during the Blitz, partly because he gets to sleep with his friend Jill.
 However, Jill and her mother are killed in an air raid.
 Timothy spends some of the war in the country before he and his rather narrow-minded Catholic parents return to their lower-middle-class neighbourhood in London.
 He sees his sister Kath, who is eleven years older, only on her rare visits home, as she is now working in Germany with the occupying forces.

 In 1951, he faces a decision of whether to apply his mathematical and artistic talent to an apprenticeship as a draughtsman or to the study of architecture at university.
 Kath invites him to visit her in Heidelberg during the summer.
 After some trepidation, he agrees.
-The boat and train journey is highly unpleasant, but he is befriended by a young American man with unconventional views, Don Kowalski.
+The boat and train journeys are highly unpleasant, but he is befriended by a young American man with unconventional views, Don Kowalski.
 Kath's life in Heidelberg is far more luxurious than anything Timothy knew in England, where some basic foods are still rationed and economic growth is slow.
 He joins in the good meals, games, and pleasure trips Kath has with her fun-loving friends, especially two Americans, Greg and Vince.
 Timothy lives surreptitiously in an empty room in a woman's hostel.
 When he spends a day with Rudolf, the young German porter of Kath's residence, and his family, he sees the much lower German standard of living and deals with his conflicted feelings about the Germans.
-He also visits an American family with boys his own age and the American school where Don teaches, but doesn't get along well there.
+He also visits an American family with boys his own age and the American school where Don teaches, but does not get along well there.